 • A sense of happiness and gratitude

-Whether you’re feeling guilty for hurting another person, being in the wrong place at the wrong time, or for failing to stick to healthy habits, let go of self-hate.
+So, whether you’re feeling guilty for hurting another person, being in the wrong place at the wrong time, or for failing to stick to healthy habits, let go of self-hate.
 Letting go of loathing will help you release your energy for a fresh start and a new, happier life.
+It's time to be your own best friend and stop self-flagellation.

 5. Practise gratitude

-When you hate your life, you probably have a bias towards seeing the negatives.
+When you are dissatisfied with your life, you probably have a bias towards seeing the negatives.
 It may be a strong mental habit, making you blind to the opportunities that are still there for you.

 However, if you're fed up with the hatred of your life, start practising gratitude.
 Focus on all of the good things in your life.
 Indeed, even in the darkest moments, there is something to be grateful for.